djpardis/djpardis.github.io/_posts/2025-07-24-revisiting-moneyball.md

 The A's GM, **Billy Beane**, working with statistician **Paul DePodesta**, used sabermetrics to challenge traditional scouting methods that relied on more subjective evaluations.

 This transparency allowed decisions regarding players to be justified through objective metrics.
 When the A's signed **Scott Hatteberg** or traded for **David Justice**, they could point to specific evidence, like on-base percentage (OBP) or plate discipline, to justify their decision.
-This approach also aimed to make decision makers accountable for outcomes by establishing a decision-making framework that could be communicated, replicated, and thus improved upon.

 ### [Getting on base was undervalued.](#table-of-contents) {#getting-on-base-was-undervalued}